sdesalas/automata/README.md

 All a robot knows is perceived through their sensors: digital, analog, and waveform.
 Thus the reality of a robot is shaped by their ability to perceive changes to sensor data in real time, and their ability to modify what they perceive through actuator commands that create changes in the real world around it.

 This project is an attempt at full robotic automation, starting with a void of concepts that can be filled randomly with greater or lesser success depending on sensor input.

-Why?
+## Why?

 Because I like building robots but I cant be stuffed codifying every single interaction with their environment, I rather they learn on their own with my assistance.

-The following building blocks are used to achieve this:

 ## autodiscovery